 - Transactions that could be construed as personal expenses (for example, furniture for a home office).

 - Items that do not have a clear and direct purpose in supporting the research, professional development or “public goods” of the NYU faculty or department.

 - Items that do not have a clear benefit to meeting the missions of the University.

 - Housing and living expenses for long term assignments (ie: teaching at an NYU portal campus or study away sites) are not appropriate research fund expenses.
 In certain circumstances, reimbursements for assignments at these locations may be covered by the relevant campus.
 Faculty should first contact the appropriate office (Office of Global Programs for the study away sites or the relevant campus) before making any arrangements.
 For acceptable uses of A&S institutional funds for housing expenses during an approved sabbatical or research leave, please see our clarification communication.

 Payments from Faculty Research or Professional Development Funds

 Faculty members must adhere to University policies and procedures.
 The appropriate forms must be used to purchase goods or to be reimbursed for expenditures.
 Otherwise, an expenditure may not be reimbursed.
 A description of each form and its use is provided below:

 - Justified under University and A&S expense policies

 - Properly documented (e.g., receipts, business purpose, etc.)

-- Submitted into AP Workflow (faculty & staff only) within 60 days of purchase and/or the travel end date
+- Submitted into iTravel & Expense (faculty & staff only) within 60 days of purchase and/or the travel end date

 - Departments are encouraged to establish internal deadlines that are less than 60 days to provide sufficient time for processing

 - Payments to individuals who are not NYU employees or students (e.g., independent contractors and consultants) for professional services, honorariums, etc, must be processed via i-Buy NYU, the University’s online purchasing system.
 Please note that reimbursements for guests must also be processed via i-Buy NYU.
 Payments should *not* be made directly from faculty members to students or independent contractors via personal check or cash.
-For details, please see the Independent Contractor, Honorarium, and Guest Expense Reimbursement Policy and Procedure.
+For more details, please see our Fiscal Guide.